Estimated reading time: 4 minutes

-Bhutan is a small, mountainous country set in the eastern Himalayas between China and India.
-Its inaccessibility has meant that it has been isolated from the rest of the world for centuries.
-This has helped to preserve its unique culture and character, and given it a special mystique among travelers who refer to it as the last Shangri-La, a lost kingdom of great natural beauty and deep spiritual heritage.
+Bhutan is a small, mountainous country between China and India in the eastern Himalayas.
+Its inaccessibility has meant it was isolated from the rest of the world for centuries.
+Nevertheless, it has helped preserve its unique culture and character and given it a special mystique among travellers.
+People know Bhutan as the last Shangri-La and a lost kingdom of great natural beauty and deep spiritual heritage.

-Tourism is still limited here and visitors pay a minimum daily tariff of US$200 in the low season and US$250 in peak season.
-This may make Bhutan seem like one the most expensive of destinations, but the figure includes accommodation, transport, food and official guides, plus a US$65 per day tax that goes towards funding free healthcare, education, and projects for the alleviation of poverty in the country.
+Tourism is still limited here; visitors pay a minimum daily tariff of US$200 in the low season and US$250 in the peak season.
+It may make Bhutan seem like one of the most expensive destinations.
+Still, the figure includes accommodation, transport, food and official guides, plus a US$65 per day tax to fund free healthcare, education, and projects to alleviate poverty in the country.

 The people of Bhutan are extremely religious.
-This is much in evidence even in the urban centers where the spinning of prayer wheels, the murmuring of mantras and the lighting of butter lamps, which represent the illumination of wisdom, are common features of daily life.
+It’s much in evidence even in the urban centres where the spinning of prayer wheels, the murmuring of mantras and the lighting of butter lamps, which represent the illumination of wisdom, are common features of daily life.

-Join NepalHiking.com for your vacation in Bhutan and our guides will accompany you to some of the most enthralling parts of the country and along paths well off the beaten track.
+Join NepalHiking.com for your vacation in Bhutan, and our guides will accompany you to some of the most enthralling parts of the country and along paths well off the beaten track.
 You will leave with memories to treasure forever.

 Bhutanese food is spicy.
 Chillies are an essential ingredient in most dishes.
 The typical Bhutanese meal consists of rice accompanied by one or more meat or vegetable side dishes.
-Restaurants also serve a variety of Indian and western dishes.
+Restaurants also serve a variety of Indian and Western dishes.

 At the time, we are working very hard to put some tours of Bhutan on this page.
 Now, we have just a few tours available, such as the Cross Country tour of Nepal and Bhutan, which is available below.
 For any tailor-made tours, please don’t hesitate to contact us.